 Albert Einstein was a German-born scientist who lived from 1879 until 1955.
-He is famous for his work with theoretical physics, using math to explain what happens in nature or space.
-In particular, Einstein is well known for his general theory of relativity where he described relationship among space, time, matter and energy; space and time were considered manifestations of the same thing as well as matter and energy.
-Indeed for these reasons the Nobel Prize in Physics 1921 was awarded to him.
+He is famous for his work with theoretical physics, using maths to explain what happens in nature or space.
+In particular, A. Einstein is well known for his general theory of relativity where he described the relationship between space, time, matter and energy.

+Space and time were considered manifestations of the same thing as well as matter and energy.
+Indeed he was awarded the Nobel Prize in Physics in 1921 for the previous discoveries.